Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-and then follow $\mathcal{S}$ to the origin on a slower timescale.
-The two timescales are evident in the analytic solution for the flow associated with the vector field in (\ref{eqn:DS_ODEs})
+and then follow $\mathcal{W}^c$ to the origin on a slower timescale.
+The two timescales are evident in the analytic solution

-Note that if the initial state is on the slow manifold, there is no fast timescale behavior because the coefficient of $e^{-\gamma t}$ in (\ref{eqn:DS_sol}) is zero.
-The slow manifold $\mathcal{S}$ and several other trajectories are shown in Fig. \ref{fig:DS_traj} for $\gamma=10$.
-The time interval between asterisks on the trajectories is 0.1, illustrating faster motion off $\mathcal{S}$ than on $\mathcal{S}$.
-From the analytical representation (\ref{slowman}) for the slow manifold, we know that for any $\mathbf{x}\in \mathcal{S}$,
+for the flow associated with the vector field in (\ref{eqn:DS_ODEs}).
+Note that if the initial state is on the center manifold, there is no fast timescale behavior because the coefficient of $e^{-\gamma t}$ in (\ref{eqn:DS_sol}) is zero.
+For this system, both the nonlinear and tangent linear dynamics have two timescales, and it is appropriate to refer to the center manifold as the slow manifold.

+The invariant center manifold $\mathcal{W}^c$ and several other trajectories are shown in Fig.~\ref{fig:DS_traj} for $\gamma=10$.
+The time interval between dots on the trajectory is 0.1, illustrating faster motion off $\mathcal{W}^c$ than on $\mathcal{W}^c$.
+From the analytical representation (\ref{slowman}) for the center manifold, we know that for any $\mathbf{x}\in \mathcal{W}^c$,